On This Page

 - Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period (Form B 122C-1)

 - A statement disclosing any reasonable anticipated increase in income or expenditures over the 12-month period following the date of the filing of the petition.
 This information can be provided in Schedule J.

 Within ten (10) business days of the filing of a bankruptcy petition with mailing matrix, the court will issue a “Notice of Chapter 13 Bankruptcy Case.”
 This notice is sent to all parties listed on the mailing matrix to inform them of the bankruptcy case filing.
 It also advises the debtor and creditors of the date, time and location of the § 341 Meeting of Creditors (also known as the “341 Meeting”) and the deadlines for creditors to file a Proof of Claim and by which objections to discharge or dischargeability of certain debts must be made.
 (11 U.S.C. § 341).

 Assistant U.S. Trustee for the Northern District of Florida

 Tallahassee, FL 32303

-The Assistant U.S. Trustee and his staff are employees of the U.S. Department of Justice.
+The Assistant U.S. Trustee and her staff are employees of the U.S. Department of Justice.
 Although they, nor the panel trustees or their staffs are employees of the Federal Judiciary or the bankruptcy court, the contact information for trustees in all chapters is located here and on the Contact Us page of this website for your convenience.